 I hope my Rothy’s shoes reviews help you decide if they are the flat shoe for you and your needs.
 I really do love my The Point flats, despite being permanently stained.
 They have been a go-to for packing for months now and have really made trips easier when it came time to pack shoes.

 I would LOVE to hear your thoughts on Rothy’s, especially if you own a pair of boots or loafers (maybe I jumped to quickly to not recommend them?)
-If you’ve had a bad experience or a good experience, leave a comment below so everyone can see.
+If you’ve had a bad experience or a good experience, leave a comment below so everyone can see what everyone says!

 Got questions?
 Leave a comment below or DM me on Instagram @thewhimsysoul and I’ll be happy to help!